Quadmester Learning Model

-Students will receive registration information for 2021-22 by June 30.
-Parents/guardians and students 18 years and older will remain registered at their home school.
+Students received registration information for 2021-22 at the end of June.
+Parents/guardians and students 18 years and older remain registered at their home school.
 Students can use personal/family or school-assigned devices to access the virtual learning platforms (MS Teams and The HUB) for their eLearning classes.

 HWDSB eLearning in 2021-22